themesberg/flowbite/content/getting-started/typescript.md

 npx tailwindcss -i ./src/input.css -o ./dist/output.css --watch
 ```

-12. Create a new `index.html` file inside the root folder of your project with the following basic setup where we include all of the compiled code:
+12. Open the `index.html` file inside the root folder of your project with the following basic setup where we include all of the compiled code including the new `output.css` file:

 ```html
 <!DOCTYPE html>